MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/acs-to-teams-meeting/includes/05-Create-ACS-Identity-Token-TS.md

     - Sends the userId and token values back to the caller.

         ```typescript
-        context.res = {
+        return {
-            body: { userId: user.communicationUserId, ...userToken }
+            jsonBody: { userId: user.communicationUserId, ...userToken }
         };
         ```

-1. Go to the *samples/acs-to-teams-meeting/server/typescript* folder in a terminal window and run `npm start`.
+1. Go to the *server/typescript* folder in a terminal window and run `npm start`.

 1. Now that the Azure Functions are running locally, the client needs to be able to call into them to get the ACS user identity and token values.

-1. Open *samples/acs-to-teams-meeting/client/react/App.tsx* file in your editor.
+1. Open *client/react/App.tsx* file in your editor.

 1. Locate the `userId` and `token` state variables in the component.
 Remove the hardcoded values and replace them with empty quotes: